foundata/guidelines/oci-container-image-guide.md

 Any higher-level claim requires separately implemented and audited platform controls and provenance.

+Control: ConClear emits the Build L1 claim.
+Manual review establishes the documented builder trust domain; external platform controls would have to establish any higher level.
+CI environment variables and execution of the same commands do not supply those controls.

 **You MUST:**

 - Attach provenance to the registry as a signed Cosign attestation.